 - Is there an Android App?
 Yes but check compatibility (here).
 I had some issues with MOTOROLLA handsets which inhibited synchronization.

 - Can I use multiple smartphone apps?
-You can but data is only sync’d UP to the cloud (not DOWN).
+You can, but data is only sync’d UP to the cloud and not DOWN from the cloud.
 Your apps would probably not have the full data on them (the cloud would have full data)

 - Is there personalization?
 Yes the app has age/gender and similar personalization factors

 - How do I turn it on?
 It’s always on.
 Putting it on the charger resets it.
 You can also put it on the charger and tap the charger 3 times on a flat surface, apparently, this resets the Oura Ring and might be the ‘factory reset’ which would DELETE ALL YOUR DATA on the ring.

 - Can this replace my Garmin or Fitbit?
 Oura will NOT replace the likes of Fitbit/Garmin for the sport activity features.
 Oura CAN be used to replace the sleep and activity tracking of Garmin/Fitbits (I’d say Oura was better at sleep and easier for activity).
 But this approach would leave your sports data and activity data on different platforms – I’m fine with that but you might not be.

 - Celebrity stuff? – Prince Harry wears one (Nov 2018) and Will Smith is apparently becoming a significant investor.

 The new Oura Ring is great at READINESS and SLEEP.
 Oura’s data for activity (calories+steps) is not as precise as you will get with a sports tracker – please do NOT expect that level of precision.
 HOWEVER, Oura measures all the activity needed to paint a great holistic picture and give you great insights.